The Legal Benefits and Pitfalls of a Joint Venture

 - How profits and losses will be apportioned for purposes of state and federal income taxes.

 - How long will the new entity last?
+Is it a temporary arrangement?
 What are the procedures for the participants to exit the joint venture, or to admit additional members?

 - How will the joint venture address any professional licensing or regulatory requirements?
 This is a special concern when dealing with joint ventures involving non-U.S. companies, which may be subject to different rules than Massachusetts-based firms.